Dentures – Chaska, MN

 Can I try to adjust to dentures on my own?

 If your dentures begin to feel uncomfortable, or you notice a problem like a crack, contact our office right away.
-Dr. Stapleton can often make quick adjustments to remedy the issue.
+Dr. Korte can often make quick adjustments to remedy the issue.
 However, you should avoid making any modifications to your denture without our help—even one minor change could negatively impact the effectiveness of your treatment.